Home Renovation Ideas – Our Journey Home

-The year of 2018 has been the most exciting, emotional, frustrating, overwhelming, change filled and ultimately blessed year.
+The year 2018 has been the most exciting, emotional, frustrating, overwhelming, change filled and ultimately blessed year.
 Why?
-2018 was year we bought a house and all our home renovation ideas came to life.
+2018 was the year we bought a house and all our home renovation ideas came to life.

 To give you a little back story, my husband and I have been wanting to buy a home for over 5 years and have constantly had one unexpected problem after another move us away from that goal.

 We didn’t understand why certain things were happening to us.
 Between financial troubles, multiple job losses that made no sense and my ongoing crippling health struggles, we often thought about giving up on the dream of home ownership entirely.

 But God had a different plan.

 I’ve come to learn one very important lesson that will answer every question you ever ask God when you don’t understand.
 God’s answer is never no. Instead, he always responds with 1 of 3 answers – yes, wait, or I have something better in store for you.
 And WOW, did he ever.
 But yet, he also picked something for us that requires us to continue to walk the path by faith and not sight.